Sadiq Khan freezes Transport for London fares for a year

 The fares freeze will not include paper Travelcards, which can also be used for mainline rail journeys in the capital.

-Some 80% of Tube journeys and 74% of bus journeys are made on a pay-as-you-go basis, City Hall said.
+Some 80 per cent of Tube journeys and 74 per cent of bus journeys are made on a pay-as-you-go basis, City Hall said.

 Mr Khan also announced that fines for fare dodgers will rise from £80 to £100 – reduced to £50 if paid within 21 days – from March 3.